Homoranthus elusus

 Homoranthus elusus is a plant in the myrtle family Myrtaceae and is endemic to a small area on the Northern Tablelands of New South Wales.
-It is an shrub with linear leaves and with groups of up to four flowers in leaf axils.
+It is a shrub with linear leaves and with groups of up to four flowers in leaf axils.
 It is only known from a single specimen collected near Tenterfield.

 Description

 An erect shrub with 2-4 flowers held erect in leaf axils at branchlet apex.
 Flowers in July and August.

 Taxonomy and naming

 Homoranthus elusus was first formally described in 2011 by Lachlan Copeland, Lyndley Craven and Jeremy Bruhl from a specimen collected on Bluff Rock near Tenterfield in 2002 and the description was published in Australian Systematic Botany.
 The specific epithet (elusus) is a Latin word meaning "avoid", "evade", "frustrate" or "baffle", referring to the unsuccessful attempts by the authors to locate the species.

 Distribution and habitat

 Known from a single collection from Bluff Rock south of Tenterfield New South Wales.
 May grow in scrub and heath patches.